LeePleased/StackPropagation-SLU/README.md

         python trian.py -wed 32 -ehd 256 -aod 128

-If you have any question, please issue the project or email [me](yangmingli@ir.hit.edu.cn), we will reply you soon.
+If any question, please issue the project or email [me](yangmingli@ir.hit.edu.cn), we will reply you soon.